 NSD is the central securities depository of the Russian Federation.
 NSD is the Russian national numbering agency and the substitute numbering agency for the Commonwealth of Independent States (CIS), authorized to assign the international ISIN, CFI and pre-LEI codes.
 NSD holds licenses for depository, clearing and settlement operations issued by the Central Bank of Russia (CBR).
+As of December 28, 2016 NSD Repository received the license for repository operations issued by the CBR.

-Notes to the Consolidated Financial Statements for the Year Ended December 31, 2015 (Continued)
+Notes to the Consolidated Financial Statements for the Year Ended December 31, 2016 (Continued)